tdhock/tdhock.github.io/_posts/2020-04-09-data-manipulation.md

 R](https://www.youtube.com/playlist?list=PLwc48KSH3D1PYdSd_27USy-WFAHJIfQTK)
 we plot subtrain/validation loss/accuracy versus number of epochs, in order to see when the neural network starts to overfit.
-In this section I comment on how I coded this in R, and how I translaed it into python.
+In this section I comment on how I coded this in R, and how I translated it into python.

 The first step is to use the keras package in R to declare and fit a